 A question we often get asked at Taggstar is, what is the difference between social proof messaging and badging?

-Some may think that the two tactics are one and the same, but in reality, social proof messaging is much more effective at optimising conversion rates due to the fact that it’s dynamic.
+Some may think that the two tactics are one and the same, but in reality, social proof messaging is much more effective at optimizing conversion rates due to the fact that it’s dynamic.
 By adding social proof to the concept of badging, it provides a wider context than just a label such as ‘bestseller’.
-This sets the scene for how many have been sold and in what time period, for example, making it an even more powerful conversion rate optimisation tool.
+This sets the scene for how many have been sold and in what time period, for example, making it an even more powerful conversion rate optimization tool.
 As a result, by leveraging social proof messaging, retailers and brands can increase eCommerce sales quickly and effectively.

 Understanding the differences between badging and social proof messaging